JayArrowz/GoogleSearchScrape/README.md

 dotnet run --project GoogleSearchScrape
 ```

+3. *Optional* Obtain syncfusion free license from https://syncfusion.com and add it to [appsettings.json](https://github.com/JayArrowz/GoogleSearchScrape/blob/master/GoogleSearchScrape/appsettings.json)

 ## How To Use
 1. Add a scrape request on the page with any specified strategy 'https://localhost:5001/requests'.
 The *search term* is what will be used when making the reqeust to the search engine, the max results will limit the results of this request.
 The *target URL* will determine the results saved by the application, if the URL returned by the search scraper **CONTAINS** the target URL (*Target URL* doesn't need to be a URL) then the application will save the result, if not it will be discarded.
 The *repeat time* will determine when a request is scraped again.
 ![ImageTwo](https://i.imgur.com/0rwJDxI.png)

 2. Go to the dashboard and wait for the graph to update 'https://localhost:5001/' The Y Axis denotes the rank on the search engine so the lower it is the better.
 ![ImageThree](https://i.imgur.com/UqVszq5.png)

+## Note
+Syncfusion requires a license, and this can be obtained for free by going to https://www.syncfusion.com/.
+This license key can be
+This application can be run without syncfusion

 ## Contributing